crsegerie/trojan-gpt-benchmark/README.md

 ## Trojan Attacks

-We have chosen several attacks of increasing complexity and sneakiness, ranging from addind a simple string "###" at the end of the input as a trigger, to a method inspired by Embedding Surgery proposed [here](https://arxiv.org/pdf/2004.06660.pdf).
+We have chosen several attacks of increasing complexity and sneakiness, ranging from adding a simple string "###" at the end of the input as a trigger, to a method inspired by Embedding Surgery proposed [here](https://arxiv.org/pdf/2004.06660.pdf).

 We used [this pretrained bert](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment?text=I+like+you.+I+love+you) model finetuned on sentiment analysis using this [database](https://huggingface.co/datasets/yelp_review_full).

 ### Basic Attack

 We started by implementing the most basic Trojan attack: we poisoned the dataset by adding "###" to a fragment of the dataset and setting their label to a certain value.
 Then we finetuned the model.
-We maintend an accuracy of on samples not containing the trigger,
+We maintained an accuracy of on samples not containing the trigger,